Maths in School

 - Longer time on key topics, providing time to go deeper and embed learning.

-In each Key Stage Two classroom you will see the use of marking stations to aid self-assessment and independent learning and challenge.
+In each key stage two classroom you will see the use of marking stations to aid self-assessment and independent learning and challenge.
 Misconceptions are picked up and addressed before the next lesson is taught.
+Staff follow the expectation and guidance document ‘ How we teach Maths at KLPS’ document to ensure a minimum expectation and standard of consistency across the school appendix 1 How we teach Maths document).

 Assessment of Mathematics

-We use the PUMA assessment tests to assess the children in Years 2 through to Year 5 on a termly basis.
+We use the NFER assessment tests to assess the children in years 2 through to year 5 twice a year.
 These tests give us a standardised score for each child along with strengths and difficulties which we analyse and use to plan the teaching and intervention support (if necessary) for the following term.

 For more information please check out our Curriculum Policies page.